iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

 In the following how-to guide we use NodeJS, but you could use any [programming language that is supported by the ZMQ library](http://zguide.zeromq.org/page:all).

-## Listening for recently confirmed transactions
+## Listen for recently confirmed transactions

 You can subscribe to the `sn` event on the ZMQ of the IRI to listen for recently confirmed transactions.
 The data that is returned from the `sn` event is the following:
 * The index of the first milestone that referenced the transaction